DXHeroes/knowledge-base-content/issues/not_my_problem_mentality.md

 It is true that people have to prioritize their own work.
 If everyone would be doing everything, they would get lost shortly.
 Management and a division of labor are needed, to a certain extent.

-To become more committed and therefore avoid the “not My Problem” mentality, the employee needs to feel empowered and important.
+To become more committed and therefore avoid the “Not My Problem” mentality, the employee needs to feel empowered and important.
 Prof. Surekha Rana shows in her research [Employee Empowerment And Job Satisfaction: An Empirical Study Of Manufacturing Sector](http://ijbemr.com/wp-content/uploads/2016/03/EMPLOYEE-EMPOWERMENT-AND-JOB-SATISFACTION.pdf) that employee empowerment has a positive and significant impact on job satisfaction.
 It means that being involved in decision making and organizing work helps to feel satisfied with the job.
 In other words, it is crucial to try to eliminate the “Not My Problem” mentality in your team and let the team members be autonomous and more responsible.

 Basically, if you are satisfied with your job, you are more likely to help others when you can.
 Remember that it is ok to say “no” if you do not have the time or capability to help others.
 But be a good team player and ensure that your reason for not helping is valid.
 You can also address the problem with management.
 Not dealing with the issues can spread.
 It becomes a distributed problem that cannot be cured by one change.
 It is a symptom of the corporate culture.